 - Even in the junior years there are levelled reading schemes that are aimed at moving older readers on and giving them controlled practice in reading.

 - Levelling allows a teacher to work out what book is right for each child at each stage.
 Some schools will use National Curriculum levels as well as age/year groups; others might use colour coding systems such as book bands or reading scheme levels or stages.
 As your child reaches fluency and independence, age guidance may be more helpful as a guide to what is likely to be of interest and age appropriate.

 It is vital that there is communication between you and your child’s school.
 It's really important to:

 - Find out how you can help beyond supporting your child with homework (reading to learn) and encouraging your child to read as widely as possible for leisure.

 - Attend school meetings to hear about how the school is preparing your child for the challenges of the standardised assessment tests or end of primary school assessments and for transition to secondary school.

 Assessment and progress

-- Children will be assessed informally throughout the junior years and this helps to inform the teachers’ planning so that they can support each child in the class.
-In the last year of the primary school, children usually sit a more formal standardised assessment task or end of primary school test in order to check their progress in preparation for secondary school.
+- Children continue to be assessed informally throughout the junior years and this helps to inform the teachers’ planning so that they can support each child in the class.
+In the last year of the primary school, children usually sit a more formal standardised assessment task or end of primary school test in mathematics; reading; grammar, punctuation and spelling in order to check their progress in preparation for secondary school.

 - There will be open evenings or parent-teacher consultation meetings where you will have the opportunity to talk to your child’s teacher about their progress but don’t wait for this if you have urgent concerns.